antijingoist/atw-dashboard/readme.md

 * An aggregate log that shows your instances are in fact doing work.

+* Use user.css to style your dashboard how you want.

+* Responsive design works on mobile and tablets.

+* Settings saved automatically.

 ## Usage

-* When the page loads, it will ask you for information.
-Enter the NickName you are using for your instances, and the name of the project (used in the tracker url).
-It's case sensitive.
+When the page loads, it will ask you for information.

+* Enter the NickName you are using to track your instances.

 * Enter your list of instance names and urls and press save.
-(Not: this list is not saved between sessions yet.
-If you have a large list of URLs, save it elsewhere to paste in).

 * Manage your instance by clicking it's name, where you will be taken to it's normal management page where you can adjust settings or shut down.

+* Add additional instances using the add buton.
+Change the nickname you are tracking using change nickname.

+* Clear settings and restart using "Reset"

 * Enjoy your dashboard!